astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 the proper interval $-c^2dt_0^2$.
 A negative interval is therefore more like a time displacement than it is like a space displacement, so such intervals are called "timelike".
-As you might probably guess at this point, intervals where $dx'>cdt'$ have positive intervals and are therefore called "spacelike".
+As you might probably guess at this point, displacements where $dx'>cdt'$ have positive intervals and are therefore called "spacelike".

 As you will see as this chapter develops, it is useful to group